 “Breiter Weg” is the busiest part of town during the day.
 The street forms the central axis of the city and connects Hasselbachplatz and Universitätsplatz.
 Both plazas are especially popular and very busy.
 Numerous shops, shopping centres, doctor’s offices and the Theater Magdeburg are all located on “Breiter Weg”.

 Large events and festivals are held in Magdeburg on a regular basis.
-The largest festival, the “Europafest Magdeburg”, takes place every year at Pentecost and features music and concerts at venues throughout the city for the whole family.
-Are you a fan of jazz or blues?
-Then you’re sure to see a famous artist live on stage at the “New Orleans Jazz Festival” which takes place in June.
+A large festival, the “Stadtfest Magdeburg”, takes place every year at Pentecost and features music and concerts at venues throughout the city for the whole family.
 The Christmas market in Magdeburg is something you should definitely visit.
 The vendors set up their wooden stands every December on the Alter Markt and decorate them in Christmas colours and lights.
 There you can try a “Glühwein” – a spiced mulled wine – and many other wintertime treats.